Manual Handling in Hospital Settings Understanding Injuries and Their Causes

 1. Task-Related Factors

-Tasks that require awkward postures, repetitive movements, or heavy lifting are significant contributors to manual handling injuries.
+Tasks that require awkward postures, repetitive movements or heavy lifting are significant contributors to manual handling injuries.

 • Heavy Lifting: Tasks involving the lifting of heavy objects or patients increase the risk of musculoskeletal disorders.